Alan-JH/SimUFC/README.md

 Display panels originally designed by [OpenHornet](https://github.com/jrsteensen/OpenHornet) and remixed to use .1" headers and multiplexed digits instead of multiplexed half digits.

-Planning to use Holtek HT3216Cs to drive the displays.
+Displays driven by Holtek HT1632Cs.
 Board is designed to take Cherry style key switches.
 I am using Kailh Box Jades, hence the SMD LEDs.

-MCU is an STM32 Bluepill.
+Main assembly is two large PCBs stacked, with the back PCB housing the LED drivers and microcontroller.
+It is designed to also take a shift register PCB of one of my older designs.
+It will be replaced later on.

-Will start MCAD once the PCB gets to relative stability
+Microcontroller is an STM32 Bluepill.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]